The History of Underwear - Women’s Underwear Throughout the Ages, and a Need for Nether Region Undergarments

 Simply because these fabrics were much lighter, women began to feel a need for additional undergarments to keep the chills at bay – especially on particularly breezy days when they would not want their skirts blowing up in the wind!
 Whilst it was convenient for women to continue just wearing petticoats (and a lot of them did until the end of the century), ‘pantaloons’ began to be donned under slips.
 The word pantaloons came from the name Pantalone, a character in Italian comedy for wore floaty garments which came down to the knees.
 These floaty pants developed into frilled bloomers called ‘pantalettes’ by 1820, which shortened as skirt lengths did.

 A True Knickerbocker Glory

 The word ‘Knickers’ originally came from a book written by Washington Irving in 1809, named ‘History of New York’.
 His pseudonym was Diedrick Knickerbocker.
 His illustrations in the book showed men wearing loose drawers which were tied at the knee, coining the term ‘knickerbockers’.
-These garments began being used for sports activities from 1820's onwards.
+These garments began being used for sports activities from the 1820s onwards.
 Women began wearing them under their hoop cages for larger dresses, and drawers and knickers eventually began to mean the same type of undergarment.